davide3011/palladium-ln/doc/node-operators-guide/plugins.md

 title: Plugins
 slug: plugins
 content:
-  excerpt: Leverage a plethora of plugins on Core Lightning.
+  excerpt: Leverage a plethora of plugins on Palladium Lightning.
 privacy:
   view: public
 ---
-Power up your Core Lightning node and tailor it for your business needs with community built plugins.
+Power up your Palladium Lightning node and tailor it for your business needs with community built plugins.

 ## Reckless plugin manager

-`reckless` is a plugin manager for Core Lightning that you can use to install and uninstall plugins with a single command.
+`reckless` is a plugin manager for Palladium Lightning that you can use to install and uninstall plugins with a single command.

 > 📘
 >